-Don’t know where to look?
-Start searching for accommodations with this guide to the best areas to stay in Granada…
+Don’t know where to begin?
+Start searching for your perfect Granada accommodations with this complete guide to the best places to stay in Granada…

 The districts of Granada are mostly centred around the oldest parts of the city, including the Realejo neighbourhood, which is the old Jewish quarter, and the Albaicin (Albayzin).
 Near the centre, you’ll find tight streets and a lot of old buildings featuring Islamic architecture.

 To the east is Sacromonte.
 This area is built into the hillside and contains numerous cave homes, mostly owned by the large gypsy community in the area.
 Staying in Albaicin or Realejo places you a few footsteps from this eccentric neighbourhood.

 The more modern parts of the city are further outside of the centre.
 In the trendy southern Zaidin neighbourhood, for example, you’ll discover large department stores, upscale restaurants, and busy nightclubs.

 No matter where you stay, you’ll be within walking distance of the old quarters and shopping centres.

-Some of the best places to stay in Granada for travellers include:
+The best places to stay in Granada include: